TissueImageAnalytics/tiatoolbox/docs/visualization.rst

 ::

-    graph_dict = {  'edge_index': 2 x n_edges array of indices of pairs of connected nodes
+    graph_dict = {'edge_index': 2 x n_edges array of indices of pairs of connected nodes
                 'coordinates': n x 2 array of x,y coordinates for each graph node 'feats': n x n_features array of features for each node 'feat_names': list n_features names for each feature }

     with open("path/to/graph.json", "w") as f:
         json.dump(graph_dict, f)